-- The time frame to transfer a short code is 6-8 weeks
+- The time to procure a new short code is 12-14 weeks.

 - There is no limit to the number of messages you can send, but you will be charged for every outgoing message.

 - SMS: Short Message Service.
 It is a simple representation of the text content deployed in an SMS campaign.
 It is the equivalent of an email ‘template’.
 Emojis are supported

 - Sender Code: This is your assigned short code.
 Recipients of messages sent from this number will see this code as the 'sender'